 b) To Encourage a greater awareness of, and interest in the appreciation of the skills of Blacksmithing among Architects, Interior Designers, Art and Craft groups, and the general public, and to provide links between Blacksmiths and potential customers by means of Exhibitions, Demonstrations, and Publications.

-c) To Promote and actively provide the opportunity for training in all the various aspects of Blacksmithing means of demonstrations, lectures, and special tuition sessions.
+c) To Promote and actively provide the opportunity for training in all the various aspects of Blacksmithing by means of demonstrations, lectures, and special tuition sessions for our members.

 d) To Act as a representative body, in the interests of Australian Blacksmiths, locally, nationally and internationally.